DBThompson713/DBThompson713.github.io/README.md

 <strong>Animated side nav bar</strong>

-   <p> The nav bar is located on the right hand side. the text is written bottom to top, left to right.
+   <p> The nav bar is located on the left hand side. the text is written bottom to top, left to right.
 Upon clicking a the side links, they swing out at a 90 degree angle so that the font is the right way.
    <ul>
    <li>clicking a new side bar heading will cause the intially clicked out to swing back in, so that one one menu is "swung out" at any time.</li>
    <li>This is accomplished by having jquery listen for a click on any of the side links and applying a class which hass a css animation to "swing" the nav heading out</li>